 Beyond Transactions – Do You Need to Humanize Your Brand?

 We’ve said it before, we’ll say it again – brands live in the hearts and minds of people.
-When making decisions, people are influenced by both rational and emotional factors.
-B2B brands aren’t solely defined by what they sell, but they tend to focus on the rational benefits.
-As an Atlanta-based B2B and B2C full-service agency, C.E.K. & Partners counsels and builds B2B and B2C brands that more meaningfully connect with their customers.
+This includes B2B companies When making decisions, people are influenced by both rational and emotional factors.
+B2B companies aren’t solely defined by what they sell, but they tend to focus on the rational benefits.
+As an Atlanta-based B2B and B2C full-service agency, C.E.K. & Partners counsels and builds brands for B2B and B2B companies that more meaningfully connect with their customers.
 In other words, we help companies infuse emotion into their brands, moving them from talking in industry jargon to communicating in a conversational manner like people do.

 We’re in the Human Era

-An Ad Age article provides questions your company should ask itself to help determine if your brand is acting more like an institution or a person.
+An Ad Age article provides questions your company should ask itself to help determine if your B2B company is acting more like an institution or a person.
 If you answer yes to most of them, regardless of the industry you’re operating in – you have work to do.

 Do you send emails that have “Do Not Reply” addresses?